Cincinnati–Louisville rivalry: History

 Both universities have traced parallel paths, from their early foundation in the early nineteenth century as municipal universities to their later growth into state sponsored institutions in the 1960s and 70s.
 Due to their close proximity, the universities became early athletic opponents as college athletics developed first facing off in 1921 in a men's college basketball game.
 Additionally, this proximity led to both schools being members of the Missouri Valley Conference, Metro Conference, Conference USA, and the Big East Conference historically.
-While the rivalry was represented annually in Football from 1966–1992 and 1996–2013, the true intensity of the rivalry was felt on the basketball court.
+While the rivalry was represented annually in football from 1966 to 1992 and 1996 to 2013, the true intensity of the rivalry was felt on the basketball court.
 Legendary coaches Denny Crum, Bob Huggins, and Rick Pitino each played their part in famous wins for each program and fanning the flames of the matchup.

 In the last year of the rivalry in football and basketball for the foreseeable future, the contests lived up to the pressure.
 In the battle for The Keg of Nails, Teddy Bridgewater led the No. 19 Cardinals to an overtime comeback at Nippert Stadium much to the ire of the Bearcat faithful.
 On the hardwood both teams would claim upset, ranked wins at their opponent's home court.
 Sean Kilpatrick lead the Bearcats to a 69–66 victory at the KFC Yum!
 Center while Russ Smith and the Cardinals would beat the Bearcats 58–57 at Fifth Third Arena in their last matchup as conference foes.

 On April 30, 2019 John Brannen and Chris Mack exchanged tweets announcing a renewal of the Cincinnati–Louisville rivalry with the first game at Fifth Third Arena.
 The series was delayed first due to the COVID-19 pandemic.
 Chris Mack later confirmed that the series would not be played during the 2021–22 season, putting the resumption of the rivalry into question.